WHO: Human infection with avian influenza A(H7N9) virus - China

 To date, a total of 1486 laboratory-confirmed human infections with avian influenza A(H7N9) virus have been reported through IHR notification since early 2013.

-- OIE: Highly pathogenic avian influenza(H5N2), Chinese Taipei 14 hours ago
+- OIE: Highly pathogenic avian influenza(H5N6), Philippines 1 days ago